How to Tie the Double Bowline

 • Non-Jamming: Easy to untie after being heavily loaded.

-• Strength Retention: Maintains up to 70-75% of the rope’s strength.
+• Strength Retention: Maintains up to 70-75% of the rope’s strength, the figure commonly quoted for the Double bowline.

 Variations